pchapin/thumper/src/server/README.md

 The certificate signing request (server.csr) file is no longer needed and can be removed.

-You now have an RSA 256 public/private key pair
+You now have an RSA 2048-bit public/private key pair.